6 Vacation Rental Booking Trends Hosts Should Know

 Methodology and Limitations

-We conducted a survey of 6,169 VacationRenter users from around the world about their rental search experiences.
+VacationRenter conducted the original survey in June 2022 of 6,169 VacationRenter users from around the world about their rental search experiences.
 The data are not weighted and are based on self-reporting.
 With self-reported data, there are limitations, such as over- or underreporting of information as well as exaggerated numbers and answers.

 Additionally, a national online survey of 1,004 U.S. employed consumers ages 25+ was conducted between 6/13/23 and 6/16/23.
 Survey responses were nationally representative to the U.S. population for age, gender, region, and ethnicity.
 The maximum margin of sampling error was +/- 3 percentage points with a 95% level of confidence.

 Being the first to know feels great, don’t you think?

 Sign up below to be updated on all the latest news, collections and trends.